parthkale3231/FuzzyNeuroOptimizer/replit.md

 **Server Framework**: Express.js with TypeScript running in ESM module mode.
 The server handles both HTTP API routes and WebSocket connections on the same server instance.

-**Real-time Data Flow**: SensorSimulator class generates realistic environmental data with time-of-day patterns, traffic variations, and noise simulation.
+**Real-time Data Flow**: RealDataService fetches real environmental data from Open-Meteo API (temperature, humidity, wind speed, air quality).
+Weather and air quality data are cached for 5 minutes to optimize API usage.
+Time-based patterns for traffic, energy, and water usage are calculated based on time of day.
 The fuzzy logic engine evaluates rules every 2 seconds and broadcasts updates to all connected WebSocket clients.

 **Fuzzy Logic Engine**: Implements fuzzy membership functions (low/medium/high) for environmental parameters.
 Rules are evaluated based on fuzzy logic principles with confidence scores, and active rules trigger automated control actions.
 The system uses AND/OR logic combinations to determine when to execute specific control strategies.